mlee284045/World/README.md

 Working on ironing out many of those bugs but I am discovering many more behind the ones I fixed.

-Current Bug/feature - Adding an endgame.
+[ ] Current Bug/feature - Adding an endgame.

+[ ] CSS styling changes
+[ ] Update Nav bar to be more cohesive across pages